mathesar-foundation/mathesar-wiki/engineering/standards/frontend.md

     const someConstFn = () => { /* ... */ };
     ```

-* All class name should be in kebab-case.
+* All CSS class names should be in kebab-case.
 Examples:

   ```html
   <div class="cell-fabric"></div>